maxgerhardt/ac_sc_grinder/doc/README.md

 For our 180W grinder, scaling factor is ~ 400-500.
 For any other motors it should fit in [300..2000] range.

+### Motor's RPM/volts response linearization

+Motor's speed depends on volts in non linear way.
+That may cause problems for PID control.
+Been tuned on low speed, PID will not be optimal at oppozite side.
+Motor speed can be measured on different voltages for next corrections.
+That's not ideal but good enougth.

+Note, we have 2 transforms for triac phase in the end:

+1. DC volts (0..max) to AC phase of sine wave.
+2. Motor non-linearity compensation.

+For user convenience, motor's measurements can be done in parallel with speed scale clibration.

+### PID calibration

+TBD.

 ## Data flow